TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 **Notes:**
 ...

+### MIT Difficulty vs Task Size Analysis

+Analyzed overlap between MIT difficulty splits (easy/medium/hard) and shortest evaluation tasks in arc-agi-1 to understand the relationship between task difficulty and task size.

+**Key Findings:**

+1. **MIT-Easy tasks correlate strongly with smallest tasks**
+   - **30%** of MIT-easy tasks are in the 100 shortest evaluation tasks
+   - The **single shortest task** (`66e6c45b`) is classified as MIT-easy
+   - **20%** of the 10 shortest tasks are MIT-easy

+2. **MIT-Hard tasks also appear in shortest tasks**
+   - **35%** of MIT-hard tasks are in the 100 shortest evaluation tasks (highest percentage!)
+   - But **no overlap** with the 10 shortest tasks
+   - This suggests some hard tasks are small but not the smallest

+3. **MIT-Medium has moderate overlap**
+   - **20%** of MIT-medium tasks in shortest_evaluation_100
+   - **No overlap** with the 10 shortest tasks
+   - Overlaps start appearing at the 30-task level

+**Key Insights:**

+🔍 **Task difficulty ≠ Task size**: The MIT difficulty classification doesn't directly correlate with grid size.
+Some hard tasks are actually quite compact.

+🎯 **The shortest task is easy**: Task `66e6c45b` (96 total cells) is both the shortest and classified as MIT-easy.

+📈 **Overlap increases with subset size**:
+- shortest_1: Only MIT-easy overlap
+- shortest_10: Only MIT-easy overlap
+- shortest_30: MIT-easy + MIT-medium + MIT-hard
+- shortest_100: All three MIT categories well represented

+**Implications:**
+- **Small tasks can still be hard** - complexity isn't just about size
+- **MIT-easy tasks tend to be smaller** - but not exclusively
+- **Good test sets**: The shortest evaluation tasks provide a mix of difficulties, making them useful for testing across complexity levels

+This analysis shows that task size and cognitive difficulty are orthogonal dimensions in ARC-AGI tasks!

 ### Investigating how to improve output grid sizes
 Note that this is a problem with gpt-4.1-mini but also o4-mini (and maybe o3?).